epfl-ada/ada-2022-project-datakungfu/README.md

 #### Json-type String

-Some features in the dataset are string representation of json objects from which could be extracted interesting features such as movie genres, actor, director.
-We use Python built-in library ast to read these string into Python objects.
+Some features in the dataset are string representations of JSON objects from which exciting features such as movie genres, actors, and directors could be extracted.
+We use Python built-in library ast to read these strings into Python objects.

 ### 2. Overview of Different Metadata

-A movie is characterized by different features such as its budget, genre, actor, rating, popularity.
+A movie is characterized by different features such as its budget, genre, actor, rating, and popularity.
-Many different values are possible and most of these features are not uniformly distributed over its possible values.
+Many different values are possible, and most of these features are not uniformly distributed over their possible values.
-In this step, most of analysis are based on the distribution of possible values for each feature.
+In this step, most of the analyses are based on the distribution of possible values for each feature.
-By this, we could have a general idea about which kind of movie are popular.
+By this, we could have a general idea about which kinds of movies are popular.

 ### 3. Evolution of Features over time

-In this step, we take into account movie release year to get more insights about evolution of movie industry.
+In this step, we consider the movie release year to get more insights into the evolution of the movie industry.
-We observe that that many features about a movie have been evolving in the history.
-Even in a short period from 1980 to 2020.
-Considering the number of samples in different periods in the history, we decided to focus on the period from 1920 to 2020 where data samples is sufficient enough to make reasonable statistics.
+We observe that many movie features have been evolving in history, even in a short period from 1980 to 2020.
+Considering the number of samples in different historical periods, we decided to focus on the period from 1920 to 2020, where data samples are sufficient to make valuable statistics.

-While for some numerical data, such frequency of genre in a year, the evolution in the time can be visualized by a single scatter plot.
-For other data such as "hottest word" in movie title, it is much more difficult to visualize its evolution.
-Therefore we decided to cut the hole history into three periods before compute three static wordclouds to demonstrate the evolution.
+While for some numerical data, such as genre frequency in a year, the evolution in the time can be visualized by a single scatter plot.
+For other data, such as "hottest word" in the movie title, it is much more difficult to visualize its evolution.
+Therefore we decided to cut the whole history into three periods before computing three static WordClouds to demonstrate the evolution.

 ### Evolutions of Features about high-rated movies

 In this step, we focus on the characteristics that high-rated movies have.

-We depict the relationship between ratings and popularity, budget by means of scatter plots, pie charts.
-We observe that there is no clear linear relationship between ratings and popularity, there are some very good movies that are not popular with the public, and a large investment in movies does not necessarily translate into good movie reputation.
+We depict the relationship between ratings, popularity, and budget using scatter plots pie charts.
+We observe that there is no clear linear relationship between ratings and popularity, there are some excellent movies that are not popular with the public, and a significant investment in movies does not necessarily translate into a good movie reputation.
 Next, we focused on the top 150 rated movies and analyzed their genres and story themes.
 We observed that these excellent movies were dominated by drama and theater, and we guessed that movies that can make people feel good are more likely to get high ratings.
-We used the LDA algorithm to extract themes from these movies, and many keywords of family, affection, and love appeared in the most common themes, indicating that emotion-based storylines are more likely to move people.
+We used the LDA algorithm to extract themes from these movies.
+Many families, affection, and love keywords appeared in the most common themes, indicating that emotion-based storylines are more likely to move people.

 ### Prediction of budget

-After observing the historical trends in the development of the film industry and studying the qualities associated with the best films, we continued to explore the future of the film industry.
-With the help of OLS algorithm, we have made regressions on the expected rating, the runtime, tjhe release year and the expected popularity of the movie for movie budgets.
-We hope that our analysis will help filmmakers budget adequately for their money.
-You can input your expected data into our predition calculator to get the budget of the movie.
+After observing the historical trends in the development of the film industry and studying the qualities associated with the best films, we continued to explore the film industry's future.
+With the help of the OLS algorithm, we have made regression forecasts for movie budgets.
+Our analysis will help filmmakers budget adequately for their money.
+We selected four variables; you can input your expected rating of the movie, the movie's length, the rating, and the popularity to get the movie's budget.

 ## Team Members' Contribution

 - Yifei Song: Data Pre-processing, Budget Prediction, Data Visualization, Website Design
 - Haoming Lin: Data Pre-processing, Data Visualization, README
 - Grave de Peralta Gonzalez Rolando: Website Design, Story-telling Writing
-- Ruiqi Yu: Initial Analyzation,  Story-telling Writing
+- Ruiqi Yu: Initial Analyzation,  Story-telling Writing, README